Argyrochosma fendleri: Distribution and habitat

 Argyrochosma fendleri is known in the United States from New Mexico, Colorado, and the southeastern corner of Wyoming, and in Mexico from Sonora.

 It grows on rocky cliffs and slopes, particularly on granitic and igneous rocks, the only member of the genus to prefer this substrate.
 It is found at an altitude from 1700 to 3000 m.

 Conservation

 Under the NatureServe conservation status system, A. dealbata is ranked as vulnerable (G3), but it is considered critically imperiled in Wyoming and vulnerable in Colorado.

-Cultivation
+Uses and cultivation

-The horticulturist George Schneider, considered it suitable for conservation, noting that it "thrives well under cool treatment", perhaps in contrast to tropical ferns.
+The horticulturist George Schneider considered it suitable for conservation, noting that it "thrives well under cool treatment", perhaps in contrast to tropical ferns.

+The Tewa ground the fern to powder and applied it as a remedy for cold sores on the lips.